its0din-ai/scriptshare/README.md

 </div>

 #
-ScriptShare is a Student Project that inspired by Pastebin written in PHP Anggota Kelompok:
+ScriptShare is a Student Project that inspired by Pastebin written in PHP<br>
+Anggota Kelompok:
 1. L200210056 - Muhammad Wahyu Syafi'uddin
 2. L200210023 - Hyuga Dewanto Kojyro